 I spent 14 years working for General Accident (now Aviva) then nine years with IBM working with a range of blue-chip clients.
-Most of my experience was in financial services, but I also worked with clients in retail, phamaceuticals, telecoms and central government.
-Whilst with IBM I became a Chartered IT Professional and professional member of the British Computer Society.
+Most of my experience was in financial services, but I also worked with clients in retail, pharmaceuticals, telecoms and central government.

 I am also very interested in how the quality of applications can be improved by incorporating usability engineering and testing techniques into development and testing.